Table of Contents

 How to create a pick list: 6 essential components

 The exact elements of your pick list will depend on your warehouse, business, and products.
-If you aren’t using a WMS or outsourcing fulfillment, where pick lists are generated automatically, you’ll need to create a template.
+If you aren’t using a WMS or outsourcing retail fulfillment, where pick lists are generated automatically, you’ll need to create a template.
 Below is a standard list from which you can use in your internal picking list document.

 Note: You’ll only want to include information that’s needed to pick the right items.
 Anything more can be distracting and time-consuming to read through for the picker.

-If you’re not using a digital pick list and must rely on manual methods to share information, the picking list will need to include information that will be used later in the fulfillment process.
+If you’re not using a digital pick list and must rely on manual methods to share information, the warehouse picking list will need to include information that will be used later in the fulfillment process.
 Pickers don’t need customer information; however, packers or labelers will need the customer’s name and shipping address to validate the order details as a measure of quality assurance.